sagemath/sage-archive-2023-02-01/src/doc/en/developer/advanced_git.rst

 Being on some new SageMath (e.g. on branch ``develop``) which runs successfully, it would be possible to merge in our branch ``some_code`` into develop.
 This would produce the same source files and avoid unnecessary recompilations.
-However, it destroys git's history.
-Thus, for example, it is hard to keep track of changes etc., as one cannot simply persue the first parent of each git commit.
+However, it makes reading git's history very unpleasant: For example, it is hard to keep track of changes etc., as one cannot simply persue the first parent of each git commit.